Diman198B/Moto-Market/README.md

 2. Install Node.js and npm on your PC (If not installed).
 ```
 3. npm install - Install required packages.
-4. npm run dev - Get compiled project files for "Developer" mode.
+4. npm run start - Get compiled project files for "Developer" mode,
+                   and tracking changes on the local server localhost:3000.
    npm run build - Get compiled project files for production mode.
-5. npm start - Compiling the project and tracking changes on the local server localhost:3000.
 ```
 ## Troubleshooting:
 The application is designed for devices with a screen width of 1280px.